muhdwiar/Warehouse-App/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Unit Test
-Hasil Coverage Dari Setiap Features :
+Coverage results from each use case layer:

 <img src="images/hasil tes capstone.PNG" alt="coverage-result">